 Model Owner:

 FIS® SecurLock™ is a comprehensive card fraud management solution that integrates the FICO® Falcon® platform to enhance its fraud detection and prevention capabilities.
-FIS SecurLock Predict is responsible for card fraud detection program.
-FIS leverages the FICO Falcon Fraud product to score transactions.
+It works in conjunction with FICO Falcon platform to score transactions, evaluating their risk levels while VISA VAA and Mastercard are employed to trigger alerts for potentially compromised transactions.
+The final decision on whether to approve or decline a transaction is made by SecurLock Predict, leveraging a rule based system developed in collaboration with East West Bank

 The key input data from an EWB perspective is the card transaction details.
+FICO utilizes a proprietary neural net technology called NNET08 which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.

-In FICO Falcon the data specification document (“FFM6.xDataSpec.Credit.pdf”) provides a comprehensive list of required data elements for the model scoring engine.
-These data elements may be used separately or to create derived variables for the model.
 Model variables are included based on their statistical significance and benefit to model performance.
 FICO performs data validation and go-live analysis to indicate if any fields are not present in the customer's data and/or in error based on its knowledge of the key fields that drive model performance.

 The following fields are required for scoring: